Azure/AppConfiguration-JavaScriptProvider/examples/README.md

 The examples are compatible with [LTS versions of Node.js](https://github.com/nodejs/release#release-schedule).

-You need [an Azure subscription](https://azure.microsoft.com/free/) and the following Azure resources to run these example programs:
+You need [an Azure subscription](https://azure.microsoft.com/free/) and the following Azure resources to run the examples:

 - [Azure App Configuration store](https://learn.microsoft.com/en-us/azure/azure-app-configuration/quickstart-azure-app-configuration-create?tabs=azure-portal)